JamieBurridge/pycal/README.md

 # pycal
-Pycal is a simple calender CLI
+Pycal is a simple, lightweight list-style calendar.